techgrounds/techgrounds-anj-dtmr/000_cloud_project/v1.1/Documentation/planning_v1.1.md

 15. As a development team, we will deliver a final presentation to summarize the implemented changes, demonstrate the MVP, and discuss the future direction of the project.

+## Review Breaking Changes

-- [ ] Review Breaking Changes: If there are any breaking changes introduced in version 1.1, carefully review them and identify how they impact your existing code.
+- [ ] If there are any breaking changes introduced in version 1.1, carefully review them and identify how they impact your existing code.
 Considerations might include changes to syntax, deprecated features, or modifications to resource types.

+## Break Down Key Terminologies

-- [ ] Break Down Key Terminologies: As a beginner, it helps me understand the bigger picture by starting to understand every word I encounter.
+- [ ] As a beginner, it helps me understand the bigger picture by starting to understand every word I encounter.

 1. Web Server: A web server is a software or hardware system that serves web content, such as webpages, to clients (users) who request it over the internet.